YOLK Solar Paper + Pouch Review

 Our Analysis and Test Results

 About the size of a folded road map, the Yolk Solar Paper is as portable as it gets.
-The lightweight, small panels (5W each) connect by magnets along the side, combining to create anywhere from a 10W to 15W set-up.
-We tested the 10W panel and were a bit disappointed by the results.
+The lightweight, small panels (2.5W each) connect by magnets along the side, combining to create anywhere from a 5W to 15W set-up.
+We tested the 5W panel and were a bit disappointed by the results.
 That said, it recovers after an interruption.
-The Yolk is also one of our lightest and most portable options.
 This is a decent panel, but there are better models that cost less.

 Charge Interruption Recovery